SilkRose/Pony/stories/there/there.md

 Fluttershy has started asking a lot of questions when she comes over to help me change dresses.
 I don't answer any of them, it's too painful.
 It's hard enough pointing out the dress I want to wear.

+Fluttershy still talks to me, can't say the same for Pinkie.
+I'm sure she will come around, but I did ruin the one thing that felt like it was helping me.
+The few times Pinkie held me at night were nice, at least for the minutes I thought she was her.
+The illusion and our friendship shattered the second I kissed Pinkie.

 As I'm about to open my eyes and face the reality I knew was awaiting me, a hoof reached over me and held me tight.